lll9p/anywhere-sdr/README.md

 > [!NOTE]
 > This project is still under development.
 >
-> Currently, it's partially compatible with [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim), but full compatibility is not guaranteed due to parameter parsing bugs in the original project.
+> The project is compatible with [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) for all core features, with some parameter handling improvements.
-> Future versions will diverge from [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) as we implement new features and improvements.
+> Future versions will extend beyond [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) as we implement new features and improvements.

 ## Features